Young Americans (song): Music and lyrics

 "Young Americans" was a major musical departure for David Bowie.
-Following years of glam rock and hard rock releases, the song represented a full embracement of the R&B and Philadelphia soul sound of the mid-1970s.
+Following years of glam rock and hard rock releases, the song represented a full embrace of the R&B and Philadelphia soul sound of the mid-1970s.
 Bowie himself referred to the sound as "plastic soul".
 Discussing the stylistic departure in his book Starman: The Definitive Biography, author Paul Trynka describes the song as a "statement of intent", wherein Bowie was "repositioning the brand".

 "Young Americans" compositionally stands out from Bowie's prior recordings.
 With an improvisational song structure containing three verses and refrains, a saxophone solo, a bridge, a breakdown and two additional extended verses and refrains, author James E. Perone says the use of four-measure phrases flow together through the usage of dominant chords "in a completely natural way".
 The song is primarily in the key of C major; the verses end on G major, extending into the refrains with F major before reverting back to C on the title phrases.
 The bridge deviates into A minor before the guitar closes it with A major, while the fourth verse is in D major.

 According to biographer Nicholas Pegg, "Young Americans" presents a rapid lyric "sketching an Englishman's impressionist portrait of 20th century America".
 Production team the Matrix noted "America" as "a bit like a teenager: brimming with energy and imagination, occasionally overstepping the mark, but always with a great sense of possibility".
 The title itself does not appear in the song, only "the young American", who runs through various myths to the point that by the end, he does not know which ones to believe or follow.
 Author Peter Doggett interprets the song, in one way, as "the portrait of a fantasy: the global dream of how it would feel to have life laid out before you in the land of plenty".
 The opening verse describes a frigid sexual encounter, which "took him minutes, took her nowhere".
 Perone says the story informs listeners that issues related to sex and "emotional impotence" exist both outside and in mainstream society, while additional verses reveal the discriminations between race and social classes that exist in American society.